timtroendle/cookiecutter-minimal-pypackage/README.md

 This repository provides a [cookiecutter](http://cookiecutter.readthedocs.io) template for a minimal pypackage living on GitHub.
 It does not attempt to be generic, but has a clear and opinionated focus.
 Use this if you are not planning to deploy the package in the near future.

-Packages build with this template use `Python 3`, `conda`, `Travis`, `GitHub` and `pytest`.
+Packages build with this template use `Python 3`, `pytest`, `GitHub`, and `Travis`.
 Fork, clone, or download this repository on GitHub if you want to change any of these.

 ## Getting Started

-Make sure you have cookiecutter installed, otherwise install it with [conda](https://conda.io/docs/index.html):
+Make sure you have cookiecutter installed, otherwise install it:

-    conda install cookiecutter -c conda-forge
+    pip install cookiecutter

 Then create a repository using: